teracyhq/dev/docs/workflow.rst

 Fix it as fast as possible with *really good tests*, you must make sure there should not have any *regression*, then make a pull request to target merging branch.

-Offical branch's merging and releasing
+Official branch's merging and releasing
 --------------------------------------

 With branch merging and releasing workflow, *senior* collaborators must follow the git branching